Looking for winter skincare tips? Snow problem! We got ya covered.

 Opt. for a Richer Moisturizer

 Heavy snow.
 Gusting wind.
 Freezing rain.
 Pair any of these conditions with cold temperatures and inadequate hydrating products and you’ll be facing some serious winter skin woes.
-To keep your skin soft and supple, moisturizing day and night is key.
+To keep your skin soft and supple and to prevent further dryness and potential inflammation, moisturizing day and night is key.
 And it can’t just be any willy-nilly moisturizer either.
 Look for moisturizers that contain hydrating ingredients like glycerin, hyaluronic acid, and/or ceramides.
 And for those who really need to pump up the moisture, opt for a rich cream rather than a moisturizer or lotion.
 But if all your skin needs is a lil’ extra nourishment, you can shop our soothing and hydrating retinol moisturizer with aloe vera and hyaluronic acid here.

 Exfoliate Less Often

-We know that incorporating physical and chemical exfoliants into your routine is imperative for removing dead skin cells and achieving more radiant, youthful-looking skin.
-But when the winter weather rolls around, it’s best to limit how frequently you exfoliate.
-If your skin is feeling dry and looking flaky, but you still want to exfoliate, use gentler chemical exfoliants and ease up on the amount of pressure you apply when using physical exfoliators.
+We know that incorporating physical and chemical exfoliants into your routine is imperative for removing dead skin cells and achieving more radiant, youthful-looking skin but when the winter weather rolls around, it’s best to limit how frequently you exfoliate.
+If your skin is feeling dry and looking flaky, but you want to remove dead skin, use gentler chemical exfoliants and ease up on the amount of pressure you apply when using physical exfoliators.
 Do this no more than once a week and don’t forget to moisturize immediately after!

 Avoid Long, Hot Baths and Showers

-We know that one of the greatest and most comforting pleasures in life is slipping into or standing under a hot bath or shower after a long, cold day.
-But unfortunately, it’s a no-no when your skin needs hydration.
+We know that one of the greatest and most comforting, de-stressing pleasures in life is slipping into or standing under a hot bath or shower after a long, cold day but unfortunately, it’s a no-no when hydration is what your skin needs.
 Why?
 Not only does hot water evaporate at a faster rate than cold water, but it easily opens your skin’s pores, too.
 And if your skin’s exposed to air for long without being moisturized, it can begin to feel tight, itchy, and just all around unpleasant.

 Don’t Ditch SPF

 Another winter skincare tip of ours?
 Don’t ditch that SPF!
 You know those odd cold days when the wind is blowing and the snow is falling, but the sun is still shining?
 Yeah, those sun rays can still be damaging and even more so if they’re reflecting off the snow.
-Remember: preventing premature skin aging and the formation of sun spots is never a bad thing!
-So, unless you plan on being cooped up in your home with the windows shut and blinds drawn all winter, make sure a moisturizer with SPF is incorporated into your morning skincare routine.
+Preventing premature skin aging and the formation of sun spots is never a bad thing so unless you’ll be cooped up in your home with the windows shut and blinds drawn all winter, make sure a moisturizer with SPF or a quick additional sunscreen application is incorporated into your morning skincare routine.

 This tip is an easy one and can be a whole lot of fun, too!